-His article, “Cold War Remittance Economy: US Creative Writing and the Importation of New Criticism into the Philippines,” published in the September 2021 of American Quarterly, models a historically oriented analysis of the convergence of literary and political-economic values in shaping the social life of novels.
-Another article, “A Literary Remittance,” on the rise of literary realism in the Filipino Novel in English,” was published in American Literature 89.3 (2017).
+Professor Nadal’s article, “Cold War Remittance Economy: US Creative Writing and the Importation of New Criticism into the Philippines,” published in American Quarterly 73.3 (2021), received the 1921 Best Essay Prize, which is annually awarded by the American Literature Society for "the best article in any field of American literature."
+Another article, “A Literary Remittance,” on the rise of literary realism in the Filipino Novel in English, was published in American Literature 89.3 (2017).
 Articles on Carlos Bulosan’s socialist imaginaries, and on the racial forms of Chicago School neoliberalism are forthcoming.

-Nadal earned his B.A. in English and ethnic studies from the University of Washington, his M.A. in Asian American studies from UCLA, and his Ph.D. in rhetoric from the University of California, Berkeley, where he was a dissertation fellow at the Institute of International Studies under the direction of Colleen Lye and Judith Butler.
+He earned his Ph.D. in rhetoric from the University of California, Berkeley, where he was a dissertation fellow at the Institute of International Studies under the direction of Colleen Lye and Judith Butler.
 In 2017-18, he was named Andrew W. Mellon Postdoctoral Fellow at Wellesley College.

 At Princeton, Professor Nadal serves on the executive committee at the Effron Center for the Study of America and is an associate faculty at the Program in Media and Modernity.
 His courses include “Asian American literature,” “Global Novel,” and “World as Scale.”
 He also teaches a graduate seminar on Marxist literary theory, which introduces students to historical materialist methods for writing about the economic mediations of culture.
 He is a faculty advisor for the Scholars Institute Fellowship Program (SIFP), Princeton’s mentorship program for first-generation and low-income students.